krishpatel2067/ListLib/docs/list.md

 !!!
 Note
     This only shows the API that is for consumer use; hidden API is not listed.

+If you plan on dealing with only numerical values, then consider using NumLists instead, which have specialized mathematical and calculative functions.
 ___

 ## Constructors